News by Subject

 Yes, you already sent in your resume.
 That’s why they called you for an interview.
 Regardless, it’s a good idea to come prepared with a printed copy or two in hand.
 You can refer to one if the interviewer has specific questions.
 You’ll have a spare in case the interviewer has misplaced the one you sent (or perhaps did not even receive it from Human Resources).

-Pay attention to the little things and interviewers will notice, and appreciate, the respect you are showing for their time and the potential job.
+Pay attention to the little things and interviewers will notice and appreciate the respect you are showing for their time and the potential job.
 This alone may move you up to the top of the candidate list.
-You’ll also make your mother proud.

 About the Author